-Seacology was founded by world-renowned ethnobotanist Dr. Paul Alan Cox, whose scientific research focuses on the ecology of island plants and the ethnobotany of island peoples.
-Receiving his Ph.D from Harvard University, he served for many years as professor and dean at Brigham Young University and later became King Carl XVI Gustaf Professor of Environmental Science at the Swedish Agricultural University and the University of Uppsala.
-For seven years he was director of the Congressionally Chartered National Tropical Botanical Garden (NTBG) in Hawaii and Florida, and is currently executive director of the Institute for Ethnomedicine, which is affiliated with the NTBG.
-He is the author of over 150 scientific papers and reviews and was chosen by TIME Magazine as one of eleven “Heroes of Medicine” for his search for new medicines from plants.
-In 1997 he received the Goldman Environmental Prize for the conservation efforts described in his book Nafanua: Saving the Samoan Rainforest (New York: W.H.
-Freeman), which has been translated into German, Japanese, and Samoan.
+Seacology was founded by ethnobotanist Dr. Paul Alan Cox, whose scientific research focuses on the ecology of island plants and the ethnobotany of island peoples.
+Receiving his Ph.D. from Harvard University, he served as a Miller Fellow at the University of California, Berkeley and as a University of Melbourne Research Fellow.
+He subsequently was appointed as a professor and dean at Brigham Young University and later became the first King Carl XVI Gustaf Professor of Environmental Science at the Swedish Agricultural University and the University of Uppsala.
+For seven years he was Executive Director of the Congressionally chartered National Tropical Botanical Garden in Hawaii and Florida.
+He is currently Executive Director of the Brain Chemistry Labs, in Jackson Hole, Wyoming, where he searches for cures for ALS, Alzheimer’s, and other neurodegenerative diseases.
+He has published over 220 scientific papers.
+Dr. Cox was chosen by TIME Magazine as one of eleven “Heroes of Medicine” for his search for new medicines from plants.
+In 1997, he received the Goldman Environmental Prize for the conservation efforts described in his book Nafanua: Saving the Samoan Rainforest (New York: W.H.
+Freeman).
 He speaks a variety of island languages and is internationally renowned for his advocacy of indigenous peoples.

 Doug is CEO and Chairman of Herst Ventures, a real estate development firm that emanated from his sale of Peerless Lighting to Acuity Brands in 1999.
 He is a pioneer of indirect lighting systems for schools and offices and holds over 20 utility patents and 45 design patents in the field of illumination in the US, and ten patents in other countries.
 He serves as Chairman of the Board of Lumenetix, a lighting technology company.
 Doug attended the University of California at Berkeley, where he received a B.S. in business administration.
 He is past Chairman of the Board of Directors of the Northern California Chapter of the World Presidents’ Organization and the Golden Gate Chapter of the Illuminating Engineering Society.
 He was a founder and board member of the Barbary Coast Chapter of the Young Presidents Organization, a board member of the Northern California Chapter of YPO, and a member of the Board of Trustees of the Graduate Theological Union.
 Doug has a keen interest in the environment and enjoys being in and around nature as an avid hiker, mountain biker, skier, scuba diver, and photographer.